j-martin/awsh/README.md

     $ pip install awsh

-If you never configured awscli before:
+If you never configured awscli before.

     $ aws configure

+Alternatively it can be downloaded on [pypi](https://pypi.python.org/pypi/awsh).

 Requirements
 ------------